 The Berry Chocolatier

-After your fill of coffee and chocolate, I suggest you head out of Berry and hit the wineries.
-There are a number of wineries in the area, but in this article, I am going to cover my two favourites.
+There are a number of wineries to choose from, but in this article, I am going to cover my two favourites.
 After running Wine Tours, I have selected these two not only for the quality of their wines but their service and scenery.

-And after the wine tasting take a walk around the beautiful property and make sure you visit the Alpacas, you might be even lucky and see a newborn.
+After wine tasting take a walk around the beautiful property and make sure you visit the Alpacas.
+You might be lucky and see a newborn.
 Very cute!

 Silos Estate also has an excellent restaurant on site built into the old silos which the property is named after.
 If you can, eat on the verandah and take in the stunning views over the vines.